IBM/ibm-licensing-operator/README.md

-**IMPORTANT:** The `master` branch contains the currently developed version of License Service and its content should not be used.
-Switch to another branch to view the content for the already-released version of License Service, for example `release-<version>` branch.
+**IMPORTANT:** This branch contains the latest LTSR version of License Service.
+Switch to another branch to view the content for another version of License Service, for example `release-<version>` branch.

 You can install License Service with ibm-licensing-operator to collect license usage information in two scenarios: